MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/management-tools/use-scom-management-pack/configure-computers-to-monitor.md

 description: "Summary: Install the Operations Manager agent files on the Skype for Business Server 2015 computer to be monitored, and configure the computer to act as a System Center proxy."
 ---

-# Configure the Skype for Business Server computers to monitor
+# Configure Skype for Business Server computers to monitor

 **Summary:** Install the Operations Manager agent files on the Skype for Business Server 2015 computer to be monitored, and configure the computer to act as a System Center proxy.